Call Now

 The Georgia uninsured motorist statute requires auto insurance providers to offer UM/UIM coverage.
 The amount is generally equal to the liability limits of the policy.
 So if you have 25/50/25 liability coverage, your insurer must offer uninsured motorist coverage with the same 25/50/25 limits.

-While the uninsured motorist coverage is offered, you are not required to accept this coverage.
+While uninsured motorist coverage is offered, you are not required to accept this coverage.
 But, you should because it is crucial if you get in an accident with a person who has low limits.
-You can purchase UM/UIM coverage that is higher or lower than your liability limits, or you can opt-out (that means, decline the coverage).
+You can purchase UM/UIM coverage that is higher or lower than your liability limits, or you can opt-out (that means, declining the coverage).

 If you’re involved in a car accident, you may need to confirm that you have the coverage and the limits of your policy.
 You’ll also likely need to check to see which type of coverage you have.
 There are two types of UM/UIM coverage: Add-on and reduced-by.